jamesmcm/arch-i3-usb/README.md

 ### Multimedia

-mpd is installed for playing music, along with the ncmpcpp and Ario frontends.
-It is not configured by default (since the music directory is unknown).
+In the additional presets, mpd is installed for playing music, along with the ncmpcpp and Ario frontends.
+The default music directory is set to ~/Music.

-mpv is installed.
+mpv is installed in the additional presets.

 ### KeepassXC

-KeepassXC is installed for password databases.
+In the additional presets, KeepassXC is installed for password databases.